Adding a Circle

 • AxisAlignedRectangle - draws a rectangle to screen and can be used for collision.
 AxisAlignedRectangles cannot be rotated.

-This tutorial will show you how to create, move, and destroy a circle.
-It will use input from the keyboard to control the circle.
+This tutorial shows how to create, move, and destroy a circle.
+It uses input from the keyboard to control the circle.

 A Note About Organization